WilliamKruse/DanishSoccerHue/README.txt

 3rd stop: if this is your first time connecting enter "nej", if not enter "ja".

-IF IT IS YOUR FIRST TIME: YOU NOW HAVE 10 SECONDS TO PRESS THE BUTTON ON YOU PHYSICAL HUE BRIDGE/HUB If the connection is made, you should get a key, save that somewhere on your PC please. you will need it next time.
+IF IT IS YOUR FIRST TIME: YOU NOW HAVE 10 SECONDS TO PRESS THE BUTTON ON YOUR PHYSICAL HUE BRIDGE/HUB!
+If the connection is made, you should get a key, save that somewhere on your PC please.
+You will need it next time.

-if its not you first time, and you wrote "ja": Now enter your key that was given to you on your first time.
+If its not you first time, and you wrote "ja": Now enter your key that was given to you on your first time.

 Now all there is left is to press enter, and the apliccation should be running.
 You can tell by the update every two seconds in the terminal.